code-and-effect/codeandeffect.com/products/tadum-meeting-agenda-and-minutes-app.md

   organized and stay accountable.
 ---

+Tadum is our [online meeting agenda and minutes app](https://tadum.app) that helps teams get organized and stay accountable.

 ## Automatically Create Agendas

 Tadum makes meeting preparation a snap.
 Meeting agendas are automatically drafted with all open items from the previous meeting carried forward.
 Read-only meeting minutes are automatically created at the end of each meeting, and accessible from one central online location.
 No more copy-pasting previous meeting agendas!